Flavour Invariants of the N Higgs Doublet Model: Physical Parameters

 \section{Physical Parameters}

 The procedure applied to compute the number of physical parameters in the SM can be modified to suit this new way of looking at flavour physics.
-As occurs in the SM, the SVD of mass matrices $M_d$ and $M_u$ produces a diagonal matrix $D_d$ and $D_u$, a left rotation matrix $V_{dL}$ and $V_{uL}$, and a right rotation matrix $V_{dR}$ and $V_{uR}$.
+As occurs in the SM, the SVD of mass matrices $M_d$ and $M_u$ produces diagonal matrices $D_d$ and $D_u$, left rotation matrices $V_{dL}$ and $V_{uL}$, and right rotation matrices $V_{dR}$ and $V_{uR}$.
 One can choose the 3 arbitrary phases in each sector to be in $V_{dL}$ and $V_{uL}$, respectively, and then use them to cancel the extra phases of the CKM matrix, arriving at 10 physical parameters: 6 quark masses, 3 CKM mixing angles and 1 CKM CP violating phase.
 Proceeding in this way, these extra arbitrary phases become fixed, and cannot be further used to remove more parameters.

 The exact same procedure can be applied for models with more than one scalar doublet.
 In addition, concerning the SVD of the $N_{dk}$ and $N_{uk}$ matrices, one can choose the 3 arbitrary phases to be in either the left, or right rotation matrices of each sector.
 Therefore, one can choose them to be on the $U_{dLk}$ and $U_{uLk}$ matrices.
 As such, the matrix $C_{dLk}$ becomes